Kong/kong/CONTRIBUTING.md

 #### Commit message format

-To maintain a healthy Git history, we ask of you that you write your commit messages as follows:
+To maintain a healthy Git history, we ask you that you write your commit messages as follows:

 - The tense of your message must be **present**